ikt32/GTAVBasicModdingGuide/README.md

 # Updating game

 Rockstar releases new DLC from time to time.
-Some mods keep working, other break.
-Here's a basic guide of steps to take to prevent this, or to get back up and running quickly!
+Some mods keep working, others break.
+Here are some basic steps to prepare for, and prevent your game from breaking, or to get back up and running quickly!

-## Disabling all mods
-Moving or renaming `dinput8.dll` will stop ScriptHookV, ScriptHookVDotNet and OpenIV from loading.
-If you properly used OpenIV's mod folder, this disables all mods and you should be able to play the unmodded game and even join a GTA:O session.

-## Reverting the update (downgrade game)
+## Backup / Reverting the update (downgrade game)
-__BEFORE__ a new DLC update drops, Rockstar hypes it up.
-Once a new DLC is announced, ensure you have a backup of the following files
+__BEFORE__ a new DLC update drops, Rockstar announces it on their social media and news channels.
+Once a new DLC is announced, ensure you have a backup of the following files:

 * `GTAV_root/update/update.rpf`
+* `GTAV_root/update/update2.rpf`
 * `GTAV_root/GTA5.exe`
 * `GTAV_root/GTAVLauncher.exe`
-* `steam_api64.dll`

 It's smart to label these.
 I put them in a folder with the executable version.
 For Smuggler's Run, this is `v1.0.1180.2`.
 When the next update drops and you want to revert, back up the new files and replace them with your old backups.